 The German company must be appropriately registered with the Labor Authorities in Germany and should apply for a Corporate Registration Number

 Level 2 : For initial approval, the application is passed on to the immigration office, the Auslaenderbehoerde, (at the place of job) by the Embassy.
-The immigration office and the local employment office (the Arbeitsamt) decide to approve or disapprove the application.
+The immigration office and the local employment office (the Arbeitsamt), where they decide wheither to approve or disapprove the application.

 Level 3 : The Embassy grants an entry visa to the applicant whose application has been approved.